Programie/ChromeScreens/README.md

 ChromeScreens can be used to launch a Google Chrome instance on each connected display.

-One URL for each screen can be configured.
+For each screen an URL (or even multiple ones if combined with a tab switcher extension like [Revolver - Tabs](https://chrome.google.com/webstore/detail/revolver-tabs/dlknooajieciikpedpldejhhijacnbda)) can be configured.
 So it is a perfect solution to show websites like monitoring dashboards on big screens.

 The Chrome instances are launched in full screen (Kiosk mode), so nothing but the website is visible on the screen.